 Get a Career as a Ship Carpenter

-Looking for a job where you can work with your hands and near water?
+Looking for a job where you can work with your hands and be near water?
 A career as a ship carpenter may be right up your alley.
 Here’s what you need to know about this specialized career.

 What a Ship Carpenter Does

 As the name suggests, these carpenters are specialists in doing woodwork and maintenance on water vessels.
-Like carpenters in other fields, they know how to read blueprints, cut and assemble parts, as well as know-how to troubleshoot installation problems.
+Like carpenters in other fields, they know how to read blueprints, cut and assemble parts, as well as how to troubleshoot installation problems.
 What sets them apart is the fact that they deal with materials other than wood (think metal, fiberglass, and aluminum) and projects special to boats such as:

 Decks and Flooring: One of the most important parts of a ship, ship carpenters install and repair ship decks that can withstand a watery environment and frequent sailing.
-Decks and floors also have to look polished and perfect - adding the luxurious feel boat owners look for in purchasing vessels.
+Decks and floors also have to look polished and perfect, adding the luxurious feel boat owners look for in purchasing vessels.

-Custom-made Cabinets: Storage spaces and surfaces on ships are almost always custom-made so ship carpenters are needed.
+Custom-made Cabinets: Storage spaces and surfaces on ships are almost always custom made so ship carpenters are needed.
 They will either put them together on-site or install pre-fabricated cabinets.